Zum Hauptinhalt springen

 On October 25th,1983 President Ronald Reagan launched one of the most successful invasions in modern American history.
 In four days, Operation Urgent Fury successfully liberated the Island of Grenada from communist forces and reinstated the democratically elected government.
 It was the first major American operation since Vietnam and the first victorious major military operation since World War II.
 And this monumental task almost came at the cost of the most important Cold War alliance: that between President Reagan and British Prime Minister Margaret Thatcher.
 The urgency of action meant that the Prime Minister and close American ally was left out of the loop, publicly embarrassing for her and straining their relationship.

-TURNING POINT: How the U.S. LIberation of Grenada Led to the Fall of the Soviet Union and the End of the Cold War reveals how America was able to invade a country, liberate it from a corrupt government that threatened stability in the Western hemisphere, and leave the potential for a prosperous future in the hands of its own people; it explores the greater picture of how Reagan avoided succumbing to interventionist nation-building and becoming an occupying force.
+TURNING POINT: How Reagan Liberated Grenada and Won the Cold War reveals how America was able to invade a country, liberate it from a corrupt government that threatened stability in the Western hemisphere, and leave the potential for a prosperous future in the hands of its own people; it explores the greater picture of how Reagan avoided succumbing to interventionist nation-building and becoming an occupying force.

 President Reagan’s strategic success helped bring an end to the Cold War and is a much needed lesson for current American foreign policy.

-JOHN BACHMAN (BOCA RATON, FLORIDA) is the host of JOHN BACHMAN NOW on NEWSMAX and an award winning journalist who has worked for more than a decade as a TV news producer, reporter, and anchor.
-He started as an intern at Fox 5 in Atlanta, then moved to WRDW in Augusta, GA, and then on to WPEC in West Palm Beach, Florida, and joined NEWSMAX in 2011.
-Bachman has also covered special assignments for CBS News, CNN, and Fox, and since joining Newsmax in 2011, Bachman has traveled the country and won an award for the HEROES documentary he wrote and produced for NEWSMAX to commemorate the heroic acts of twenty-five ordinary Americans.
-The author lives and works in Boca Raton, Florida.
+JOHN BACHMAN (BOCA RATON, FLORIDA) is the host of NEWSMAX John Bachman Now and an award-winning journalist who has worked for more than two decades as a TV news producer, reporter, and anchor.
+He started as an intern at Fox 5 in Atlanta, then moved to WRDW in Augusta, GA, and then on to WPEC in West Palm Beach, Florida, and covered special assignments for CBS News, CNN, and Fox.
+Since joining NEWSMAX in 2011, Bachman has traveled throughout the United States and the world and won an award for the NEWSMAX HEROES documentary he wrote and produced, to commemorate the heroic acts of twenty-five ordinary Americans.
+The author lives with his wife, Ariel, and three children in Tequesta, Florida.
+For more information, visit https://www.newsmaxtv.com/n2 .

-TABLE OF CONTENTS to TURNING POINT: How the U.S. LIberation of Grenada Led to the Fall of the Soviet Union and the End of the Cold War
+TABLE OF CONTENTS to TURNING POINT: How Reagan Liberated Grenada and Won the Cold War by John Bachman

 “Every president has to make sure that his secretary of state understands who is the president and who is the secretary of state”